-The Yamaha YAS-207 is an entry-level soundbar from Yamaha’s 2017 lineup.
-It was the world’s first soundbar with DTS Virtual:X virtual 3D surround sound, making it a bit more geared towards an immersive watching experience without satellites than competing models.
-It also got rebranded as the ATS-2070 and is the predecessor of the 2019 model YAS-209.
+The Yamaha YAS-207 is an entry-level soundbar from Yamaha's 2017 lineup.
+It was the world's first soundbar with DTS Virtual:X virtual 3D surround sound, making it a bit more geared towards an immersive watching experience without satellites than competing models.
+It also got rebranded as the ATS-2070 and is the predecessor to the 2019 YAS-209.
 If you want a more feature-packed setup where you can also put additional rear surround speakers, take a look at the more high-end Yamaha ATS-4080.
-The main competitors of the YAS-207 are the Samsung HW-N450 and the Sonos Beam soundbar without the sub and satellites (sold separately).
+The YAS-207's main competitors are the Samsung HW-N450 and the Sonos Beam soundbar without the sub and satellites (sold separately).

-The Yamaha YAS-207BL is an all-black and grey soundbar that doesn’t really stand out.
-It is made from plastic and there’s a mesh-like fabric covering most of the sides of the bar.
-The touch-sensitive controls are on the front and the top part is covered by plastic with a faux leather-like finish.
+The Yamaha YAS-207BL is an all-black and grey soundbar that doesn’t stand out.
+It's made from plastic and there’s a mesh-like fabric covering most of the sides of the bar.
+The touch-sensitive controls are on the front, and the top part is covered by plastic with a faux leather-like finish.
 However, the overall look doesn't feel premium.

-The subwoofer of the YAS-207 is fairly low-profile.
+The YAS-207's subwoofer is fairly low-profile.
 The port is on the front panel.
 The sub has two mesh-like fabric panel covers on the front and the right side.
 Those are more prone to catching dust and getting damaged than metal or wood-covered subs.

-The Yamaha YAS-207BL is fairly wide and might not fit in between the legs of a TV stand of most 55-inch TVs.
-It isn't too high and shouldn’t cover the bottom part of your screen unless you have a TV like the Sony A9F or A9G, where the screen is sitting on the table.
+The Yamaha YAS-207BL is fairly wide and might not fit between the legs of a TV stand of most 55 inch TVs.
+It isn't too high and shouldn’t cover the bottom part of your screen unless you have a TV like the Sony A9F or Sony A9G, where the screen is sitting on the table.

 The Yamaha YAS-207BL subwoofer has a similar size to an average desktop computer.
 It isn’t too big, so you’ll be able to fit in on the side of the furniture, whether it’s with your TV bench or couch.